Are Quartz Worktops Safe?

 Absolutely.
 Once installed, your quartz worktops for kitchens present no risk.
 The resin binds the quartz particles together, creating a sealed, non-porous surface.
 Silica particles remain firmly locked inside.
 They can’t escape into the air or your food.

 In fact, the non-porous nature of quartz makes it one of the most hygienic choices for your kitchen.
-Unlike wood or some natural stones, quartz kitchen countertops resist bacteria and mould growth.
-They’re easy to clean and maintain, making them an ideal choice for busy family kitchens.
-But above all, due to their incredible durability, they constantly stay in shape: it’s incredibly difficult to damage the worktops via scratching or chipping.
-Compare that to laminate worktops or other composites like Corian – those acrylics or wood composites are susceptible to defiling.
+Unlike wood or some natural stones, quartz resists bacteria and mould growth, is easy to clean, and stands up to the demands of a busy family kitchen.
+Its durability is equally impressive – quartz is highly resistant to scratching and chipping, outperforming laminate worktops and acrylic composites like Corian, which are far more susceptible to surface damage over time.

 Thousands of homeowners across the UK have had quartz worktop UK products in their kitchens for years, with no health concerns reported.
 Some clients of ours in Manchester and the North West have owned quartz surfaces for decades without any negative health effects.
 These are the most pet and child friendly kitchen work surfaces available on the market.